dropseed/deps/docs/content/config.md

 # deps.yml

-A `deps.yml` is only required if you need to make changes beyond what deps detects automatically.
+A `deps.yml` is only required if you need to make changes beyond what is configured automatically.

 ```yaml
 version: 3  # required!